 Welcome, TrailRadar team!
 CASSINI Hackathon Winners in Finland

 TrailRadar is the project that won the 10th CASSINI hackathon here in Finland.
-Check out this iterview to know more about them.
+Check out this interview to know more about them.

 The TrailRadar team, 4 young men looking at the camera and behind them a screen with the trailradar logo on it

-The CASSINI Hackathon challenges teams to harness space technology and data to create innovative, consumer-focused solutions!
+The annual CASSINI Hackathon aims to promote the use of space technologies to address pressing commercial, social, and environmental challenges.
 For the latest hackathon, the theme was “EU Space for Consumer Experience” and was divided into three challenges to choose from.
 The challenges focused on immersive game development, sports, and travel, and are based on using satellite data.

 1) Please tell us your names, roles, background, and the name of your team.